Gravedigger: Hamlet

-Industral action
+Industrial action

-In 1979, in what came to be called the Winter of Discontent, British gravediggers and crematorium workers in Liverool and Manchester, took industrial action for the first time.
+In 1979, in what came to be called the Winter of Discontent, British gravediggers and crematorium workers in Liverpool and Manchester, took industrial action for the first time.
 At a January strike committee meeting in the Liverpool, local convener for the General and Municipal Workers' Union (GMWU) Ian Lowes was asked if the gravediggers and crematorium workers he represented would join the large number of public sector employees already taking action.
 He accepted, as long as the other unions followed; and the GMWU's national executive approved the strike.

 Those unions had never gone on strike before with the GMWU being known as the most conservative and least militant of the public employee unions.
 Faced with the growing threat from the National Union of Public Employees (NUPE) and the Confederation of Health Service Employees, both of which were growing more quickly, it was trying not to be what members of those unions called the 'scab union'.

 The ensuing strike, in Liverpool and in Tameside near Manchester, was later frequently referred to by Conservative politicians.
 With 80 gravediggers on strike, Liverpool City Council hired a factory in Speke to store corpses until they could be buried.
 The Department of Environment noted that there were 150 bodies stored at the factory at one point, with 25 more being added every day.
 The reports of unburied bodies caused public concern.
 On 1 February a persistent journalist asked the Medical Officer of Health for Liverpool, Dr Duncan Bolton, what would be done if the strike continued for months, Bolton speculated that burial at sea would be considered.
 Although his response was hypothetical, in the circumstances it caused great alarm.
 Other alternatives were considered, including allowing the bereaved to dig their own funeral's graves, deploying troops, and engaging private contractors to inter the bodies.
 The main concerns were said to be aesthetic because bodies could be safely stored in heat-sealed bags for up to six weeks.

 The gravediggers eventually settled for a 14 per cent pay rise, after a fortnight off the job.
 In their later memoirs, Labour Leader James Callaghan and Chancellor of the Exchequer Denis Healey both blamed NUPE for letting the strike go on as long as it did, as would Conservatives.
 While the Tameside gravediggers had been members of that union, those in the Liverpool area were GMWU.